Summer Reading 2020

-Each student is required to read one novel and turn in the summer reading assignment on the first full day of class, Friday, August 9.
-Students will start presenting summer reading assignments on Monday, August 12.
-The summer reading presentations will conclude by Thursday, August 15 (the Feast Day of the Assumption, no school).
+Each student is required to read one novel and turn in the summer reading assignment on the first full day of class, Wednesday, August 12.
+Students will start presenting summer reading assignments on Thursday, August 13.
+The summer reading presentations will hopefully conclude by Tuesday, August 18.
 The summer reading assignment is worth 100 points, 25 points for the five questions (Part I) and 75 points for the project and presentation (Part II).

 Students will also be given an essay assignment, pertaining to the summer novel, during the first quarter of the semester.
 The essay is worth an additional 100 points.

 Freshmen (all levels): Fahrenheit 451, Ray Bradbury

 Sophomore (all levels): Of Mice and Men, John Steinbeck

 Junior (PLUS, Traditional, Honors, and AP): Frankenstein, 3rd edition, 1831, Mary Shelley